 Professor Eberle is a graduate of Columbia University (cum laude) and Northwestern University School of Law, where he served as Executive Editor of Northwestern Law Review.

-Church and State in Western Society: Establishing Church, Cooperation, and Separation (Burlington, VT: Ashgate, 2011)
+Church and State in Western Society: Establishing Church, Cooperation, and Separation (Burlington, Vermont: Ashgate, 2011)

-Dignity and Liberty: Constitutional Visions in Germany and the United States (Westport, CT: Praeger, 2002)
+Dignity and Liberty: Constitutional Visions in Germany and the United States (Westport, Connecticut: Praeger, 2002)

 The Method and Role of Comparative Law, 8 Washington University Global Studies Law Review 451 (2009)

 Equality in Germany and the United States, 10 San Diego International Law Journal 63 (2008)

 Art As Speech, 11 University of Pennsylvania Journal of Law and Social Change 1 (2007-08)